 Duncan Enright is passionate about creating knowledge resources containing latest evidence and best practice to professionals to improve their decision making.
 He has extensive experience in healthcare publishing, was the head of the British National Formulary for five years and a Founder Director of the New Zealand Formulary.
 A publishing professional for over 30 years, Duncan also spent ten years as a non-executive director in the UK National Health Service.
 Duncan’s aim is to make the world a better place, so he is proud to have been elected as a local councillor in his home town of Witney, Oxfordshire, in the heart of the UK.

 David Woods is a consultant pharmacist specialising in medicines information, evidence-based medicine, rational drug use, and paediatric clinical pharmacy.
 In 2012 he managed the delivery of the New Zealand Medicines Formulary, followed by the New Zealand Formulary for Children in 2013.
-He is currently the Clinical Adviser to both of these publications and is a Professional Practice Fellow at the School of Pharmacy, University of Otago, Dunedin, New Zealand.
+He was the Clinical Adviser to both of these publications and is currently a Professional Practice Fellow at the School of Pharmacy, University of Otago, Dunedin, New Zealand.
 He was the Clinical Director of the Kazakhstan Medicines Formulary during its development in 2015.
 His current research interests are in clinical decision support and prevention of adverse drug events, particularly drug allergy.

 David has extensive practice, educational and advisory experience in a wide range of international and national environments and has worked with WHO, UNICEF and USAID on a number of projects.
 He is widely published and holds fellowships from both the New Zealand and United Kingdom pharmaceutical societies.